CALL NOW FOR A FREE CONSULTATION:877-308-2128

 2. Certified Pre-Owned (CPO) Warranty

-CPO warranties cover used cars that have been inspected, refurbished, and resold by the manufacturer.
+CPO warranties cover used cars inspected, refurbished, and resold by the manufacturer.
 Warranty terms are usually less comprehensive than the original factory warranty, although buyers of CPO vehicles may be able to upgrade to similar coverage.
 Only authorized dealers can sell CPO vehicles, and the benefits of certification (including the warranty) are reflected in the purchase price.

 3. Lemon Law Buyback Warranty